Karma3Labs/ts-lens/README.md

-By incorporating Eigentrust within the Lens Recommendation API, users can benefit from both non-personalized and personalized recommendations, enhancing their content and user discovery within the Lens platform.
+By incorporating Eigentrust within the Lens Recommendation API, users can benefit from both non-personalized and personalized recommendations, enhancing their content and user discovery within Lens protocol.

 The Lens Recommendation API utilizes the Eigentrust algorithm to provide various recommendation endpoints:

-### Non-Personalized User Recommendation (Global Rankings):
+### Non-Personalized User Recommendation (Global Rankings)

 The Non-Personalized User Recommendation, also known as Global Rankings, provides a list of globally popular users.
 These rankings are created through different strategies as defined in the configuration file.
 By running the `yarn compute` command, the API calculates and caches these global rankings.
 Clients can subsequently access the cached global rankings for each strategy via the exposed server.

-All the strategies currently supported share the same pretrust list which includes the protocol's Originals (OGs), but each strategy employs different localtrust matrices.
+The existing strategies share the same pretrust list which includes some hand selected trustworthy profiles, all of which can be easily removed or changed by a developer.
+Although each strategy employs different localtrust matrices, or algorithm weights to generate rankings.

-- `Followship`: This strategy is based solely on user followings.
+- `Followship`: This strategy is based solely on user follows graph.
 For every instance where user A follows user B, an edge is created in the localtrust graph with a weight of 1.

 - `Engagement`: This strategy takes into account follows, mirrors, and comments to generate the localtrust.
 If user A interacts with user B in any of these ways, an edge is created with a weight calculated as: `follow (which is always 1) * 6 + mirrors_count * 8 + comment_count * 3`.
+Developers can change the weights of the parameters in this algorithm.

 - `Creator`: This strategy works similarly to the Engagement strategy but also incorporates collectsNFTs.
 The weight of each edge is calculated as follows: `follow (which is always 1) * 6 + mirrors_count * 8 + comment_count * 3 + collectNFT_count * 12`.

 Each of these strategies provides a unique perspective on user reputation, allowing for diverse and dynamic global rankings.

-### Personalized User Recommendation (Who to Follow): The
+### Personalized User Recommendation (Who to Follow)

 The "Who to Follow" recommendation is personalized for each user.
 It leverages the global rankings and the list of people that a given user follows.
 The API